Get 80% off your plan for your first 6 months.*

 Key takeaways

-• Apply multiple valuation methods to get a comprehensive view of your company's worth, as different approaches like book value, earnings multiples, and cash flow analysis serve different purposes and provide varying perspectives on your business value.
+• Apply multiple valuation methods to get a comprehensive view of your company's worth.
+Different approaches like book value, earnings multiples, and cash flow analysis serve different purposes and provide varying perspectives on your business value.

-• Recognize that industry-specific multipliers significantly impact your valuation, with standard businesses typically valued at 2-5 times earnings while high-value businesses with strong customer loyalty, market position, or intellectual property can command 6-10 times or more.
+• Recognise that industry-specific multipliers significantly impact your valuation.
+Buyers typically value standard businesses at 2–5 times earnings.
+High-value businesses with strong customer loyalty, market position, or intellectual property can command 6–10 times or more.

-• Utilize book value calculation as your starting point for self-assessment by subtracting total liabilities from total assets using data directly from your accounting software, as this provides the simplest method you can calculate independently.
+• Use book value calculation as your starting point for self-assessment.
+Subtract total liabilities from total assets using data directly from your accounting software.
+This provides the simplest method you can calculate independently.

-• Seek professional valuation assistance for complex businesses with multiple revenue streams, when preparing for sale, or during investment discussions, as calculated valuations serve as guides rather than guaranteed sale prices.
+• Seek professional valuation assistance for complex businesses with multiple revenue streams, when preparing for sale, or during investment discussions.
+Calculated valuations serve as guides rather than guaranteed sale prices.

 What is a company valuation?

 Company valuation is the process of determining your business's monetary worth.
-This estimated value doesn't guarantee a sale price, but serves three key purposes:
+In some situations, the value is legally mandated by statute or contract.
+This estimated value generally doesn't guarantee a sale price.
+However, it helps you make smarter decisions every day.

 • Securing finance: Support loan applications and investor discussions